We answer your questions about SowetanLIVE

 Registration is free.
 Once you’ve registered, you can comment on our articles and sign up for any from a range of useful email newsletters.
 You can also then manage your own newsletter subscriptions.

-How do I sign in and out on these websites?
+How do I sign in and out on the website?

 To sign in, click on the “Sign in” button at the top of the website and enter your details.
 Once you’ve signed in, your name and surname will appear at the top of the site.
 To log out, click on the “Sign out” button at the top of the site.